-The simple answer is no. As we said at the start your car might float or aquaplane in just one foot of water.
+The simple answer is no - you shouldn't attempt to drive through water.
+Your car might float or aquaplane in just 1 foot of water.

 Any more than that could cause it to stall, resulting in water entering the engine, which could be expensive to fix.

-The damage to your car could be higher if the water’s fast-flowing and carries your car into the path of other cars and walls.
+The damage to your car could be higher if the water’s fast-flowing and carries your car into the path of other cars or walls.

-Also, visibility might be next to zero below the surface.
+Also, visibility might be next to nothing below the surface.

-Finally, driving in flood water could endanger your life and those of your passengers.
+Finally, driving through water could endanger your life and those of your passengers.

 Driving in high winds